JMC-design/layout/README.md

 The main function is CALC-LAYOUTS (layout size &optional (horizontal nil)(x 0)(y 0)) which returns a list of (item (width . height)(x . y)) size is a cons, e.g. '(1920 .
 1080)
-  If horizontal is true, we start laying out horizontally first
+  If horizontal is true, we start laying out horizontally first.

+calc-sizes is provided if you just want dimensions, though i really don't see a need for it, so it might disappear.